deepayan/deepayan.github.io/covid-19/doubling.md

 ![plot of chunk unnamed-chunk-7](figures/doubling-unnamed-chunk-7-1.png)![plot of chunk unnamed-chunk-7](figures/doubling-unnamed-chunk-7-2.png)![plot of chunk unnamed-chunk-7](figures/doubling-unnamed-chunk-7-3.png)

-Unfortunately, many of these countries do not show systematic increase in the doubling time, which in most cases hovers around a value less than five days.
-With uncontrolled exponential growth, at the current rates as on March 21, for example,
+Many of these countries were not showing systematic increase in the doubling time till recently.
+With uncontrolled exponential growth at the then current rates as on March 21, for example,

 - Germany was on its way to reach 50,000 cases by March 25

 - Spain would have reached 50,000 cases by March 27

 - France would have reached 50,000 cases by March 31

+Germany has shown steady improvement since then (it actually reached 50,000 cases on March 27).
+Spain did not improve immediately, and reached 50,000 cases on March 26, but has been improving steadily since then.
+France, which reached 50,000 cases on March 31, is showing some improvement, but not a lot yet.

-While Germany has shown some improvement since then, Spain appears set to meet this deadline.
-France is showing some borderline improvement, but not enough yet.
-The UK, which has 9529 cases as on March 26, is showing some improvement in the last three days, but is still on track to reach 50,000 cases between April 4 and April 10.
+The UK, which has 9529 cases as on March 26, is showing some recent improvement, but is still on track to reach 50,000 cases between April 4 and April 10.

 The countries that seem to be doing well are Denmark, Sweden, and Norway, and to a lesser extent Iran and even Italy.

 ### Countries with less widespread infections

-Next, we look at countries (excluding USA) where the count is at least 200 but less than 1000.
+Next, we look at countries where the count is at least 200 but less than 1000.